Subscription Modal Banner

 You might be tempted to just send a salary increase letter via email.
 That's more convenient and less awkward than asking for an increase personally.
 But an email can get buried in your boss's inbox and may not be noticed.

-Have that all-important conversation with your manager in person—no matter how anxious you may be.
+Schedule that all-important conversation with your manager in person, no matter how anxious you may be.
 Setting a face-to-face meeting shows you're serious about your request.
-It also enables you to see how your boss will react and respond, so you know how to go on with your negotiation accordingly.
+It also enables you to see how your boss will react and respond, so you know how to proceed with your negotiation accordingly.

-Your salary increase negotiation must be strictly business and free from drama.
-Here are a few pointers to ensure that:
+Your salary increase negotiation must stay strictly professional and drama-free.
+Here are a few pointers:

-• Stay level-headed and professional.
+• Stay level-headed.
 When presenting the whys of your request, appeal to logic rather than emotions.

 • Focus on selling your value.
-While your desire for a salary increase may be motivated by a certain financial need (well, everyone does), like your child going to college or a huge debt to pay off, the company is more interested in what you've done to deserve a raise than why you need it.
+Remember, the company is more interested in what you've done to deserve a raise than why you need it.

 • Consider your boss's communication style and personality.
 What works best in persuading your manager?
 For instance, your boss may prefer a data-driven discussion or a brief, straightforward presentation of your case.
 Recall those times and base your negotiation strategies on that.

-• Don't use your long years in service as a justification for an increase.
-Just because you've stayed with the company and not received any increase for quite a while, doesn't automatically mean you should get a higher salary.
-Loyalty earns you a recognition (and a cash or non-cash incentive, if your company is generous), but not a salary increase.
+• As much as possible, don't use your long years in service as a justification for an increase.
+Just because you've stayed with the company and not received any increase for quite a while doesn't automatically mean you should get a higher salary.
+Loyalty earns you recognition (and a cash or non-cash incentive, if your company is generous), but not a salary increase.
+However, if your tenure is coupled with consistently stellar performance, you may include it in your negotiation.

 • Avoid comparing your salary with those of your colleagues.
 An employee's compensation is supposedly confidential, and some companies have policies against employees sharing this information with co-workers.
 Also, you don't want to come across as whiny, so never use inappropriate statements like, "How come this guy has a higher salary than mine?"